On this page, you can find information about my research and teaching activities. I also have a (rather information-sparse) personal website.

 In am interested in the areas of operating systems and large scale distributed systems, and my work often incorporates and combines elements of both.
-In particular, I am running the Firmament project, which investigates novel approaches to more efficient construction of distributed data processing frameworks, trying to foster systems' awareness of heterogeneity in scales and resources.

 I also curate our database of inter-process communication performance (IPC) measurements, and run the NetOS group's weekly operating systems reading group, in which we read both seminal papers from the past and modern publications in the general area of OS research.